Browse the knowledge base

 Troubleshooting

 AI keeps splitting one vendor into two ("Stripe Inc" and "Stripe Payments Europe Ltd").
 These are technically two different legal entities (different VAT IDs, different addresses), and the system creates separate records by default.
 But for your books they might be one.
-In Trading Partners, open one of the two, click Merge with another partner, pick the other.
-The merge keeps all invoices linked to the surviving record; the merged-away record's name becomes an alias so future invoices from either name link to the same master.
+On the Partners page, select the two records and click Merge — you choose per field which record's value survives, and all invoices and addresses move to the surviving record.

 I corrected the vendor, but the VAT number on the document was also wrong — was that picked up?
 Partially.
 Editing the vendor field doesn't propagate to other fields automatically; you'd need to also click the VAT-ID field on the document.
 The Trading Partners record stores VAT, address, bank details — once they're right at the master record, future invoices pick them up.